ccorsi/ccorsi.github.io/proglangs/javascript-promises.md

 })
 ```

-The above function will generate a error with the reason 'Incorrect input' associated to it.
+The above function will generate a error with the reason *'Incorrect input'* associated to it.
 The error
-can be processed using the <code>await</code> syntax wrapped within a try/catch block or using the
+can be processed using the <code>await</code> syntax wrapped within a <code>try</code>/<code>catch</code>
-Promise <code>catch</code> or <code>then</code> functions.
-The <code>catch(onRejected)</code> function
+block or using the Promise <code>catch</code> or <code>then</code> functions.
+The
-expects a callback that will be passed the reason.
-While the <code>then(onFulfilled, onRejected)</code>
+<code>catch(onRejected)</code> function expects a callback that will be passed the reason.
+While the
-function will expect the onRejected callback that will be passed the reason.
-We will further look into
+<code>then(onFulfilled, onRejected)</code> function will expect the onRejected callback that will be passed
-the above Promise functions and await syntax in its own section below.
+the reason.
+We will further look into the above Promise functions and await syntax in their own section below.

 ## Using the await and async Syntax